-Family Care Leave

-- Time off to bond with a new child entering the family through birth, adoption or foster care placement within 12 months after the birth or after the child is placed with the employee (applies to both parents); - o To care for an immediate family member with a serious health condition.
+- Family Care Leave - Time off to bond with a new child entering the family through birth, adoption or foster care placement within 12 months after the birth or after the child is placed with the employee (applies to both parents); - To care for an immediate family member with a serious health condition.

-Medical Leave
+Family Care and Medical Leave Policy

-When a serious health condition renders the employee unable to perform the functions of the employee's position.

-Bereavement Leave

-Regular, Limited Term, and TIPS employees who have been employed at least 30 days may be granted up to 5 days of time off for bereavement leave under CFRA that is separate from the 12 weeks of leave that may be provided for other reasons.
+- Medical Leave - When a serious health condition renders the employee unable to perform the functions of the employee's position. - Bereavement Leave - Regular, Limited Term, and TIPS employees who have been employed at least 30 days may be granted up to 5 days of time off for bereavement leave under CFRA that is separate from the 12 weeks of leave that may be provided for other reasons.